 - Maximum Amount

 - Scholarship Description

-- The Prudential Spirit of Community Awards program is the United States' largest youth recognition program based exclusively on volunteer community service.
-The program was created in 1995 by Prudential in partnership with the National Association of Secondary School Principals (NASSP) to honor middle level and high school students for outstanding service to others at the local, state, and national level.
+- Te Prudential Spirit of Community Awards program is the United States' largest youth recognition program based exclusively on volunteer community service.
+Created in 1995 by Prudential and the National Association of Secondary School Principals (NASSP), the program honors middle level and high school students for outstanding service to others at the local, state and national level.

 See if you qualify for this award

 Learn more about this scholarship and many more.

 Latest College & Financial Aid News

 October 18, 2016

 by Susan DutcaThe generous $500 million gift from Phil and Penny Knight to the University of Oregon is the "largest ever for a public flagship institution" and is intended to support and strengthen interdisciplinary scientific research.
 With the donation, the university plans to extend its current science campus by 210,000 square feet, with three new research facilities.
 The initiative is expected to create [...]